drewgillson/looker-ci-cd-with-actions/README.md

 - You will configure Github Actions to automatically run data tests and the content validator each time someone makes a commit to their personal branch on Dev.
 - You will also configure Github Actions to watch for commits to branches beginning with the word _release_, and when it finds them, to automatically deploy their contents to Prod.

 This workshop will aim to improve your understanding of Looker data tests, various command line skills, your Git knowledge, your understanding of the configuration-as-code paradigm, and it will introduce you to a bit of Python.
-All this will come together to make CI/CD mean something.
-You will finish the afternoon with a clearer idea of how to support customers who want to build complex development workflows.
+You will finish the workshop with a clearer idea of how to support customers who want to build complex development workflows including CI/CD-like functionality.

-The overall goal of the session is to be able to advise customers about a best practice approach for code and content migration that is simpler than our prior approaches, which we will create together.
+The overall goal of the session is to be able to advise customers about a best practice approach for code and content migration.

 ## What's Possible
 ### Run Data Tests and Leave Annotations On Failing Tests